Carlos Santana Player Props: Brewers vs. White Sox

 Carlos Santana At The Plate

-- He has scored in 39 games this season, with multiple runs eight times.
+- He has scored in 36.4% of his games this year, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.